Fans, colleagues congratulate MC Tagwaye as he welcomes beautiful baby girl

 - Popular comedian MC Tagwaye has taken to social media to announce that he welcomed a beautiful baby girl

-- The funnyman who who is known for his impeccable impression of the president, Mohammadu Buhari shared a video where he unveiled his daughters face
+- The funnyman who is known for his impeccable impression of the president, Muhammadu Buhari shared a video where he unveiled his daughter's face

-- Tagwaye also announced his baby's name as fans and colleagues flood the comment section with congratulatory messages
+- Tagwaye also announced his baby's name as fans and colleagues flooded the comment section with congratulatory messages

 The comedian dropped an adorable video on his page where he unveiled his daughter's face as well as the process leading up to her birth.